 - Thousands of estray donkeys in Texas.
 45 County Sheriff Departments

-All donkeys brought into the PVDR system are microchipped and their file reflects the rescue case number.
-This ensures that PVDR can tract any donkey in our system.
+All animals brought into the PVDR system are microchipped and their file reflects the rescue case number.
+This ensures that PVDR can tract any animal in our system.

 PLEASE READ: Typically PVDR does not take in owner surrendered donkeys.
 In addition to filling out the Rescue Case Form we suggest you go to our Facebook Page Donkeys Needing Homes and post your information there as well.
 This will allow people in your area to provide assistance.